Frankwds/SpotMap/README.md

 # SpotMap

-A React application for mapping and discovering outdoor activity spots.
+A React application for mapping, discovering and sharing outdoor activity spots.

 ## Authentication